Andy-Osborne/Recipe-Workshop/testing.md

 Breakdown of ``login()`` functionality:

-- Logs user out of session
+- Logs user out of session:

   - When a user accesses this view, the ``session.clear()`` function is run and clears the session cookie.